githubtraining/write-a-ll-course/responses/10_gate.md

 Phase 2 is where we watch to see if the learner did what we asked them to do.
 With Learning Lab, we are watching for the _event_ to be sent by GitHub and then checking to see if it was the event we were expecting.

-The events that can act as triggers help Learning Lab know when something happens.
-However, sometimes knowing it happened isn't enough.
-For example, if we ask a learner to commit a function to a file, we'll get a trigger that they've committed to a branch.
-But we would receive the same trigger, even if they committed to a different file!
-In some cases, you may want to use a _gate action_ to validate things.
+The events that are sent to Learning Lab alert Learning Lab that something has happened.
+But, to create a good learning experience, we should validate that the learner did the right thing.
+For example, if we ask a learner to commit a function to a file, we'll get an event when they've committed to a branch.
+But we would receive the same trigger, but they may not have committed to the correct file!
+In these cases, use a _gate action_ for validation.
 Gates can:

 - Validate that a closed pull request was merged
 - Check the contents of a comment or commit with regex